jiangxincode/ApkToolBoxGUI/README.md

 APKToolBoxGUI is a handy tool for programmer with user-friendly GUI.

 It's a collection of common tools, encoding convert, timestamp convert, color picker and so on, furthermore there are some specialized tools for Android development(That is why it is named `ApkToolBoxGUI`).

-## Why you should try

-* Open source forever
-* More powerful features
-* Easier to use
-* Update more frequently

 ## Features